Evidence Level

 3,749 post-MI patients.

-Folate + B12 ± B6 did NOT reduce recurrent CV events.
-The folate + B12 + B6 arm showed a TREND toward increased events (combined endpoint HR 1.22, p=0.05).
-Combined with HOPE-2 and Lange 2004, NORVIT effectively ended the homocysteine hypothesis as a CV intervention target.
-Note: this does NOT diminish folate's established role in neural tube defect prevention or anemia treatment.
+Folate + B12 ± B6 did not reduce recurrent CV events.
+The folate + B12 + B6 arm showed a trend toward increased events (combined endpoint HR 1.22, p=0.05).
+Combined with HOPE-2 and, NORVIT effectively ended the homocysteine hypothesis as a CV intervention target.
+Note: this does not diminish folate's established role in neural tube defect prevention or anemia treatment.

 Side effects and drug interactions